VincentWei/MiniGUI/README.md

 https://github.com/VincentWei/mg-tests

-If you are interested in hacking the MiniGUI code, please use this repository.
+If you are interested in hacking the MiniGUI code, please visit this repository.

 ## NEW FEATURES IN VERSION 4.0.x